 - Check-ups for donors

 We do recommend checking with your own health insurance company to clarify the details of your own policy and avoid any misunderstandings.
-Make sure to remember that changing your current Dutch health insurance to another one is only possible 15by December 31st of a year.
+Make sure to remember that changing your current Dutch health insurance to another one is only possible between December 15th and December 31st of the year.

-For more information about Dutch health insurances, we recommend the following websites: https://access-nl.org/healthcare-netherlands/dutch-healthcare-system/
+For more information about Dutch health insurance, we recommend the following websites: https://access-nl.org/healthcare-netherlands/dutch-healthcare-system/